 Esta tradução está incompleta.
 Por favor, ajude a traduzir este artigo.

-This article describes how to connect the Firefox Developer Tools to Firefox for Android from Firefox 36 onwards.
+Firefox Developer Tools to Firefox for Android from Firefox 36 onwards.

 It's been possible for a long time to connect the Firefox Developer Tools to Firefox for Android so you can debug your mobile website.
 Until now, though, this was a fairly complex and error-prone process.
 From Firefox 36 we've made the process much simpler: in particular, you don't need to deal directly with the adb tool at all.
 Now you connect using the WebIDE, which takes care of setting up adb behind the scenes.